mnmly/d3-show-reel-in-coffee/README.markdown

-# Re-write of d3 demo in CoffeeScript
+# Re-write of d3 demo reel in CoffeeScript

 Simply a re-write of [d3 demo reel](http://bl.ocks.org/1256572) in CoffeeScript.